nattapat0255/matching-cards/README.md

 2. Clone this repository on the virtual machine
 3. CD to the main folder
 4. Run ```docker-compose up --build```
-5. Expose 80 from the server and 5432 form the database
+5. Expose 80 from the server

 ### Gallery